-Given that many AI applications do not necessarily raise novel issues, these considerations also reflect longstanding Federal regulatory principles and practices that are relevant to promoting the innovative use of AI.
-Promoting innovation and growth of AI is a high priority of the United States government.
-Fostering innovation and growth through forbearing from new regulations may be appropriate.
-Agencies should consider new regulation only after they have reached the decision, in light of the foregoing section and other considerations, that Federal regulation is necessary.
+Given that many AI applications do not necessarily raise novel issues, the following principles also reflect longstanding Federal regulatory principles and practices that are relevant to promoting the innovative use of AI.
+Promoting innovation and growth of AI is a high priority of the U.S. government.
+Fostering AI innovation and growth through forbearing from new regulation may be appropriate in some cases.
+Agencies should consider new regulation only after they have decided, in light of the foregoing section and other considerations, that Federal regulation is necessary.